 Net fixed assets turnover (NFAT) witnessed a decline after the initial years of capex until the capacity utilization reached optimal levels as a result, the NFAT reduced from 4.08 in FY2007 to 3.34 in FY2013.
 However, once the capacity utilization reached optimal levels in the later years, the NFAT has started increasing consistently and has improved from 3.34 in FY2013 to 4.86 in FY2016.

-The management has disclosed these developments in the MDA section of FY2016 annual report:
+The management has disclosed these developments in the MDA section of FY2016 annual report, page 11:

 Improvement in receivables days indicates that the company has been able to collect the money from its customers faster, indicating its growing influence in the market.
 Improved collection practices lead to lower working capital finance requirements and thereby lower interest costs and improved profitability.

-Ultramarine & Pigments Ltd has PAT for last 10 years (FY2007-16) of ₹163 cr. whereas the CFO over the similar period is ₹176 cr. indicating that PAT has been converted into CFO, which is a good sign.
+Ultramarine & Pigments Ltd has PAT for the last 10 years (FY2007-16) of ₹163 cr. whereas the CFO over a similar period is ₹176 cr. indicating that PAT has been converted into CFO, which is a good sign.

 Margin of Safety in the Business of Ultramarine Pigments: